GuidanceMantras/GuidanceMantras/README.md

 - Always learn from other people
 - Always learn from your mistakes
 - First know the world and how it works
-- One should learn multiple languages such as English in life, Use youtube to learn languages
-- Learn English here on youtube [https://www.youtube.com/@engvidRebecca]
-- Listen to podcasts(Just listen whenever you get time to different podcast) on spotify to improve your English listening here https://open.spotify.com/show/7ixeOS7ezPTZSaISIx2TTw
-- Read Quora Answers(Just read different answers whenever you get time) to improve English reading here https://www.quora.com/How-can-I-improve-my-English-reading-skills
 - One should know how to use mobile phones and different applications
-- One should know how to use laptop
+- One should know how to use laptop, if possible, have at-least one laptop at home
-- One should know the useful legal laws such as criminal law/labour law/business law
+- One should know the useful legal laws such as criminal law/labour law/business law and civil law
-- One should know how to drive Bike/Car
+- One should know how to drive Bike/Car, have driving license
 - Learn to speak slowly
-- Do not argue about religion and caste
+- Do not argue about religion and caste, on unwanted things

 ### Life 2
 - Do not follow any Actress and actors, you have no benefits from them
-- One should know how to use Youtube and google to gain knowledge
+- One should know how to use Youtube and google to gain knowledge and usefule information
 - Do not get into any business/things without having a basic knowlegde
 - Mind your business in life
 - Always listen when experieced/ elder people are telling something good
 - Think and make the decisions for long term benefits always
 - One should learn about how to be selective in life/ on social media such as Facebook/instagram/so on.
-- Know the consequences of your actions in your life always
+- Know the consequences of  your each actions in your life always
 - Be aware of provokers in life
 - Be aware that if something goes wrong in life, it would be very difficult to fix/get back to post incident.
 Therefore, be careful about your actions and decision in your life always.
-- Learn to control your mind whole day and each day until your achieve something in your life and even after also
-- Read Bhagavad gita, which teaches about process
+- Read/listen to Bhagavad gita, which teaches about process
 - Learn to Adapt, ignore, listen, control youself, compromise,
 - Have a mentor in life and for your kids always
 - No body knows everything in life, so people learn as they grow
 - Do not try to experiece/have everything in life, it is better not to experience/have some things in life
-- Do not be bother/worried about news, basically stop watching news until you are 25 years old
+- Do not be bother/worried about news, basically stop watching news until you are 25 years old and even after if possible
 - Not all people are good on earth, similarly, not all people are bad.
 - World is not fair for everyone, it does not mean that world will be bad for you.
 Always try for better in life irrespective of anything

 ### Family
 - Family is everything in life such as parents, sisters, brothers
+- Build a bond with everyone

 ### Friends
 - Always be with good friends
 - Learn good things from other friends